 The primary indicator of the maximum possible punishment is the type of drug produced, for example:

 - Cocaine, fentanyl, ketamine, heroin, GHB (“date rape” drug) and opium carry a potential prison term of up to life in prison, with a minimum of 2 years;

-- LSD, psilocybin (“magic mushrooms”) and mescaline carry a potential prison term of up to 10 years if the Crown proceeds by way of indictment, and 18 months if by way of summary.
+- LSD, psilocybin (“magic mushrooms”) and mescaline carry a potential prison term of up to 10 years if the Crown proceeds by way of indictment, and eighteen months if the Crown proceeds summarily.

 A drug production conviction also attracts a mandatory minimum sentence of one year in jail.

 The mandatory minimum sentence may be increased if certain factors are present: